mosababdo/duk4vb/readme.md

 debugger: full GUI debugger. uses scintilla for IDE edit control supports
           the debug protocol. see readme, and video demo below: https://www.youtube.com/watch?v=nSr1-OugQ1M

+OCX:   in progress - wrapping all of the complexity of the debugger+ide+COM
+       code into an easy to use ocx control.
+While only instance can run at a time does support multiple instances open (pita).
+Also exposes just the CDukTape class in case you only want access to the JS engine itself without debugger.
+       Note that only project compatability has been set and its interface will change allot still at this point!

+jsThing: in progress - This is a real world javascript tool taken from pdfstreamdumper
+         jsui. here it is being converted to work with the debugger and duktape.
+This project helps me define what I need for the interface for the ocx, what needs to be exposed, and test it in actual use.
 </pre>

  <img src="https://raw.githubusercontent.com/dzzie/duk4vb/master/vb_examples/with_debug/screenshot.png">